 Gastroscopy (Upper GI Endoscopy)

-This page will provide you with information about a Gastroscopy also known as an Upper GI Endoscopy.
+This page will provide you with information about an Upper GI Endoscopy.
 For further details, you should speak to your conusltant.

 Sometimes referred to as a gastroscopy, an upper gastrointestinal (GI) endoscopy is the process of using a flexible telescope to look inside your oesophagus (gullet), duodenum and stomach (see figure 1).